UNIVERSE-HPC/course-material/technology_and_tooling/packaging_dependency_management/pack_python_01intro.md

 The first column contains the various times when the particle's position was recorded, and the second column the corresponding position.

-Let's have a quick overview of these scripts, but **don't try to understand the details**, it is irrelevant to the present workshop.
+Let's have a quick overview of this scripts, but **don't try to understand the details**, it is irrelevant to the present workshop.
 Instead, let's briefly describe their structure.

 ### Overview of `analysis.py`

-After reading the timeseries from the file `brownian.csv`, this script `base.py` does three things:
+After reading the timeseries from the file `brownian.csv`, this script `analysis.py` does three things:

 - It computes the average value of the particle's position over time and the standard